mathias-ws/prog2005-assignment2/README.md

 When doing a delete request there will be no response, but the status code 200 will be returned.
 To verify that it has been deleted it is possible to send a get request with the id, the body should be empty.

+### Status

+The status endpoint provides information about the service and the availability of the backend apis the service is reliant on.

+#### Request

+Only a get request is possible.

+Example request:

+    /corona/v1/status

+#### Response

+The response will contain the status code of the backend apis, the number of currently registered webhooks, the version of the services and the uptime of the service.
+An example body is:

+    {
+      "cases_api_status": 200,
+      "policy_api_status": 200,
+      "country_api_status": 200,
+      "number_of_webhooks": 1,
+      "version": "v1",
+      "uptime": "0h 0m 14s"
+    }

 # Webhook triggered

 When a webhook is triggered the server does a post request to the provided url.
 The body will contain the webhook id,